mbuotidem/mbuotidem.github.io/posts/2020-12-24-record-audio-in-blazor-using-mediarecorder-api-and-recorderjs.md

 author: Isaac Mbuotidem
 date: '2020-12-24'
 layout: post
+title: Record Audio In Blazor Using Mediarecorder Api And Recorderjs
 ---

 I recently started playing with Blazor and I decided to build an app that needed to get  audio recorded from the users microphone via the browser.
 This post explains how I did that on Server Side Blazor.